-As mentioned in our previous blog, as part of a nationwide relaxation of marijuana laws, North Carolina lawmakers recently reclassified PDP charges as Class 3 Misdemeanors when the paraphernalia is used in conjunction with marijuana.
+As mentioned in our previous blog, as part of a nationwide relaxation of marijuana laws, North Carolina lawmakers recently reclassified PDP charges as Class 3 Misdemeanors, if the paraphernalia is used in conjunction with marijuana.
 This change represents a significant reduction from the old Class 1 Misdemeanor classification.
 Class 1 offenses have harsher punishments and fines.

-Bob was convicted and charged with a series of Class 1 Misdemeanors before December 1, 2014, for Possession of Drug Paraphernalia (PDP) being used with marijuana.
-He then committed a felony on December 2, 2014, and is currently being sentenced for it.
-The weight of his misdemeanors will have an effect on his felony sentencing.
+Assume Juan was convicted of a series of Class 1 Misdemeanors before December 1, 2014, for Possession of Drug Paraphernalia (PDP) used with marijuana.
+He committed a felony on December 2, 2014, and is currently awaiting sentencing.
+The weight of his prior misdemeanors will affect his felony sentencing.
 Here’s what we know:

-- Before December 1, 2014, Possession of Drug Paraphernalia was considered a Class 1 Misdemeanor
+- Prior to December 1, 2014, any Possession of Drug Paraphernalia was a Class 1 Misdemeanor.

-- Bob committed his most recent felony on December 2, 2014, but had prior PDP with marijuana convictions
+- Juan committed a felony on December 2, 2014, and his criminal history included prior PDP with marijuana convictions.

-- Individuals charged with a Class 3 Misdemeanor receive a lesser sentence, and possibly only a fine.
-Those charged with a Class 1 Misdemeanor typically receive harsher punishments
+- Individuals charged with Class 3 Misdemeanors receive lesser sentences, possibly only a fine.
+Class 1 Misdemeanors typically involve harsher punishments.

-What the New Classification May Mean for BobWhen reading the new classification literally, there is no language in the statute that requires a case-by-case review of each prior PDP conviction.
-So, if the PDP was committed before December 1, 2014, even if it involved marijuana, prosecutors and probation officers will still consider it a Class 1 Misdemeanor, which will ultimately result in a harsher felony sentence.
+So, what does the reclassification mean for Juan?
+As written, the new classification includes no language which requires a case-by-case review of each prior PDP conviction.
+So, if the PDP was committed before December 1, 2014, even if it involved marijuana, prosecutors and probation officers will still consider it a Class 1 Misdemeanor, which could ultimately result in a harsher felony sentence.

-If you have been charged with a felony drug offense, call attorneys with over 45 years of combined criminal defense experience.
-As former Wake County Assistant District Attorneys, the lawyers at Sandman, Finn & Fitzhugh have the legal experience to favorably represent you.
+If you were charged with a felony drug offense, call attorneys with over 50 years of combined criminal defense experience.
+As former Wake County Assistant District Attorneys, the lawyers at Sandman, Finn & Fitzhugh, Attorneys at Law, have the legal expertise needed to favorably represent you.